Mass media in Turkey: Print media

-Newspapers with oppositional editorial line against the government corresponds to 65% of daily newspapers in circulation while pro-government newspapers's share is 25%.
+Until 2017 and into mid-2018, a significant portion of Turkey’s print media was widely regarded as maintaining a relatively independent editorial line, with much of the mainstream press adopting a critical stance toward the government.
+However, during this period, the government of Turkey, the Erdoğan government intensified financial and regulatory pressure on major media conglomerates.
+Large tax fines and legal proceedings were imposed on prominent media owners, while the state-controlled Savings Deposit Insurance Fund of Turkey (TMSF) was used to seize and subsequently reassign several media assets.

+These developments paved the way for pro-government business groups to acquire major media outlets.
+One of the most notable examples was the purchase of the Doğan Media Group by the Demirören Group, a conglomerate widely perceived as close to President Recep Tayyip Erdoğan.
+The consolidation of media ownership under companies aligned with the government was viewed by observers and international watchdogs as a turning point.

 The total number of readers of print media in Turkey is low, when compared to the big population of the country (95 newspapers per 1000 inhabitants).
 Circulating newspapers where estimated at 2,450 in 2010, of which 5 national, 23 regional and other local ones.

 The media hubs of the country are Istanbul and Ankara.
 By circulation, the most popular daily newspapers are Hürriyet (330,000 daily sales in 2016), Sabah (300,000), Posta (290,000), Sözcü and Habertürk.
 Major Turkish daily newspapers are published every day of the year, including Sundays, religious and secular public holidays.

 Big media conglomerates, with substantial interests in other economic sectors, dominate the media market and own all the major print and broadcast media.
-These are the Doğan Group, Turkuvaz, Ciner Group, Çukurova Group and Doğuş Group:
+These are the Doğan Group, Turkuvaz Media Group, Ciner Group, Çukurova Group and Demirören Group: